-In 1825, Richard Keith Call, the third (1836-1839) and fifth (1841-1844) governor of the Florida Territory, purchased 640 acres just north of Tallahassee.
-This property, which now consists of roughly 10 acres, later became known as The Grove.
-Since its inhabitation by the Calls, the site has been a family home, a gathering place, and an important part of Florida’s long and diverse history.
+In 1825, Richard Keith Call, the third (1836-1839) and fifth (1841-1844) governor of the Florida Territory, purchased 640 acres of land just north of Tallahassee.
+This property, which now consists of roughly 10 1/2 acres, later became known as The Grove.
+Since its occupation by the Calls, the site has been a family home, a gathering place, and an important part of Florida’s long and diverse history.

-Gov. Call designed his home at The Grove in the Greek revival style, with a Georgian floor plan inspired by The Hermitage, Andrew Jackson’s home in Nashville, Tennessee.
-Slaves owned by Gov. Call, along with other local craftsmen, built the house largely from materials harvested on the property.
+Call designed his home at The Grove in the Greek revival style, with a Georgian floor plan inspired by The Hermitage, Andrew Jackson’s home in Nashville, Tennessee.
+Enslaved craftspeople owned by Call built the house, largely from materials harvested from the property.

-Gov. Call built the home as a tribute to his wife, Mary Letitia Kirkman.
-Sadly, the family suffered a series of tragedies in the 1830s.
-Between 1832 and 1834, four young Call children succumbed to disease and, in 1836, Mrs. Call died.
-After the passing of his wife and all but two of their children, Gov. Call devoted his life to politics and business.
+After the passing of his wife and all but two of their children, Richard Keith Call devoted his life to politics and businesses, including railroads, brick making, and land development.
 By the early 1850s, he had left The Grove and moved to another property near Lake Jackson in northern Leon County, known as Orchard Pond Plantation.
-Gov. Call returned to The Grove for his final days and died at the estate in 1862.
+Call returned to The Grove for his final days and died at the estate in 1862.

 Ellen greets a guest on horseback (ca. 1890s).
 Photograph courtesy of the State Archives of Florida

 Reinette Long Hunt, Ellen Call Long’s granddaughter, owned the property from 1904 until her death in 1940.
-Like her grandmother, she worked tirelessly to retain family ownership.
-During the Depression, Hunt built partition walls inside the house and operated The Grove as a hotel to generate income.
-She also engaged in several entrepreneurial efforts, including marketing Grove-themed products such as bottled tomato sauce.
-Hunt shared her grandmothers’ interest in the arts and taught china painting, held poetry readings, and opened her home for a variety of cultural events and performances.
+Like her grandmother, she worked tirelessly to retain family ownership of the property.
+During the Great Depression, Hunt built partition walls inside the house and operated The Grove as a hotel to generate income.

 Reinette Long Hunt operated The Grove Hotel in the 1930s.
 The small, white building on the right side of this photograph contained bathrooms used during the hotel era.
 Photograph courtesy of the Library of Congress